knpuniversity/symfony2-series/knpu/episode3/attend-event-ajax.rst

 I know.
 In a perfect world, this should live in an external JavaScript file.
 I'll leave that to you.

-Let's try it!
+Let's try our new AJAX magic!
 Ooh, fancy.
 The link disappears and we get a cute message.

 The code is simple enough: we listen on a click of either link, send an AJAX request, then hide the link and show a message.
 To get the URL, I'm using